Show Budgerigars For Sale Sydney

 Budgies are prolific breeders so always make sure you have as many nest boxes as you have breeding pairs.
 Make sure your birds are maintained on a healthy diet and wormed at regular intervals.
 Budgies breed all year round.

 You can usually tell the sex of your budgie by the colour of the ‘cere’ (nostrils).
 The hen will have a brown cere and the males will be blue.
 In some mutations such as yellow or white budgies it can be more difficult to determine their sex.
-When sexing baby budgies the young hen will usually have and opaque cere whilst the males will be a light pink-ish colour.
+When sexing baby budgies the young hen will usually have and opaque cere whilst the males will be a light pink-ish color.